wevote/WebAppPublic/docs/README_MAC_SIMPLIFIED_INSTALL.md

 [//]: # (    or https://wevotedeveloper.com:8000/voter/create_dev_user Once you have visited)
 [//]: # (    that page, you should have a new admin account you can sign in with.)

-5. Navigate to [http://localhost:8000/admin/](http://localhost:8000/admin/) and sign in with your new username/password  (for example mine is stevepodell/stevePG.).
+2. Navigate to [http://localhost:8000/admin/](http://localhost:8000/admin/) and sign in with your new username/password.  (in the example above the user email is `samuel@adams.com` and the password is `ale`).

-6.  **Your local instance of the WeVoteServer is now setup and running** (although there is no election data stored in your Postgres instance, for it to serve to clients at this point).
+3.  **Your local instance of the WeVoteServer is now setup and running** (although there is no election data stored in your Postgres instance, for it to serve to clients at this point).

 ## Import some ballot data from the live production API Server